jboss-developer/jboss-jdg-quickstarts/camel-infinispan-eap-quickstart/README.md

 Once successfully deployed the application will:

 1. Periodically monitor a file-system path for any files to be processed
-2. Processes text files filled with `Person` objects serialized in JSON format (one entity per every line) when dropped in to the monitored folder path
+2. Processes text files filled with `Person` objects serialized in JSON format when dropped in to the monitored folder path
-3. Unmarshal each line into a Person object and load it into Infinispan cache.
+3. Unmarshal the file into a list of `Person` objects and load it into Infinispan cache.
 Person object's Id property will be used as the key for caching
 4. Work directly with the Infinispan cache for any business logic/workflow

 Setup